07/26/24 | Court Grants Preliminary Approval of Settlement

 ATM ANTITRUST LAWSUIT EXPLAINED

-Hagens Berman filed a class-action lawsuit alleging that Visa and MasterCard, together with Bank of America, JP Morgan Chase and Wells Fargo, violated federal antitrust laws by establishing uniform agreements with U.S. banks that issue automated teller machine (ATM) cards, preventing ATM operators from setting ATM access fees below the level of the fees charged on Visa’s and MasterCard’s networks.
+Hagens Berman filed a class-action lawsuit alleging that Visa and Mastercard, together with Bank of America, JP Morgan Chase and Wells Fargo, violated federal antitrust laws by establishing uniform agreements with U.S. banks that issue automated teller machine (ATM) cards, preventing ATM operators from setting ATM access fees below the level of the fees charged on Visa’s and Mastercard’s networks.
 These agreements allegedly eliminate competition in the marketplace for ATM network services, causing ATM fees to be higher than they should be.

-The lawsuit asked the court to issue an injunction preventing Visa and MasterCard from enforcing fee restrictions on ATMs.
+The lawsuit asked the court to issue an injunction preventing Visa and Mastercard from enforcing fee restrictions on ATMs.
 The suit also sought damages for the allegedly higher prices consumers were forced to pay to use ATMs across the country.

 HOW THE CLASS ACTION PROGRESSED